Current Doctoral Students

 Academically, Daekwon has been engaging in a wide range of teaching and research opportunities at Harvard, MIT, and EPFL.
 During this time, he has actively collaborated with Wyss Institute for Biologically Inspired Engineering (Harvard), Design Robotics Group (GSD), Responsive Environment and Artifacts Lab (GSD), High-Low Tech Group (MIT Media Lab), Changing Places Group (MIT Media Lab), and Media and Design Laboratory (EPFL).
 Daekwon’s research studies the intersection between design, digital technology and biotechnology with an emphasis on how it influences the way the built environment is designed, built, and occupied.

-Pablo Perez Ramos is a licensed architect graduated at the Escuela Técnica Superior de Arquitectura de Madrid in 2006.
-He also received a Master in Landscape Architecture with distinction from the Harvard University Graduate School of Design in 2012.
-His academic trajectory at the GSD has been granted with the Fundación Caja Madrid Scholarship and the Fundación La Caixa Scholarship.
-He has worked as an associate architect with several firms of architecture in Madrid, and his is independent work as an architect has been awarded in various international competitions of architecture, landscape and urbanism, including Ecobarrios 2006and the Waterfront Masterplan for Las Palmas de Gran Canaria in 2009.
-He has taught advanced architecture studios at the BAC, and before coming to the United States he was Teaching Fellow for several years at the “Laboratorio de Técnicas y Paisajes Contemporáneos” in ETSAMadrid.
+Pablo is a licensed architect from the Escuela Técnica Superior de Arquitectura de Madrid ETSAM.
+His work has been recognized in international competitions of architecture, landscape and urbanism, including Ecobarrios 2006 and Las Palmas de Gran Canaria Waterfront Masterplan in 2009.
+Pablo received a Master in Landscape Architecture with distinction from the Harvard Graduate School of Design in 2012.
+His research at the GSD has been granted with the Dean's Merit scholarship, the Fundación Caja Madrid scholarship, the Fundación La Caixa scholarship, the Penny White Fund and the Real Colegio Complutense at Harvard fellowship.
+At the GSD, he has been Teaching Fellow in the Departments of Landscape Architecture and Urban Design.
+He has taught advanced architecture studios at the Boston Architectural College and at the “Laboratorio de Técnicas y Paisajes Contemporáneos” in ETSAMadrid.

 Jason Rebillot is a designer and educator currently pursuing a doctoral degree at the Harvard Graduate School of Design, where his research centers on the construction of a political and institutional framework to contextualize the increasing proliferation of diffuse urban settlement patterns.
 As an educator, Rebillot is an adjunct assistant professor at UC Denver, where he taught full-time from 2005 to 2010, offering numerous design studios and seminars on architecture, landscape, and urban design.
 During that time, he received a faculty award for excellence in teaching and was named “Instructor of the Year” by the local chapter of the American Institute of Architects.
 Maintaining an adjunct faculty position with the university, he now directs a research initiative on global design practice, for which he also coordinates and delivers an urban design studio each summer in Shanghai, China.